Brazil: Public Health, Race, and Human Rights

 - View the 2014 Semester Catalog (PDF, 8MB)

 - View the 2014 Summer Catalog (PDF, 1MB)

 - View Our Photo Galleries on Flickr

 - SIT Study Abroad Gear

-Students in the Brazil: Public Health, Race, and Human Rights program have several different homestay experiences in order to acquire a comprehensive picture of the socio-economic differences comprising Brazilian daily life.
-All host families provide a safe and welcoming environment and allow students to experience firsthand the large variations in health care standards in contemporary Brazil.
-Many students consider the homestay experience one of the most meaningful parts of the program.
+Students in the Brazil: Public Health, Race, and Human Rights program have several different homestay experiences, which help them gain a comprehensive picture of the socioeconomic differences comprising Brazilian daily life.
+Host families provide a safe and welcoming environment, allowing students to experience the different facets of Brazilian home life firsthand.
+Many students consider the homestay experience to be one of the most meaningful parts of the program.

 Students also have a four-day homestay in Cachoeira and a seven-day homestay in Remanso.

 During the excursion to Cachoeira, located in the Recôncavo Region of Bahia, a two-hour drive from Salvador, students have a short rural homestay experience in Alecrim, the rural area of Cachoeira.
 Most of the host families are small agricultural producers, mainly of cassava, okra, tropical fruits, and vegetables.
 For four days, students live with their host families while learning about the day-to-day cultural life and social determinants of health in this area.

 In Remanso, students participate in a rural homestay in a quilombo located outside the city of Lençóis, in the Parque Nacional da Chapada Diamantina.
 For seven days, students learn about the intersections between physical environments and health.